 The duties of the Graduate Assistant Tennis Coach will be to assist the Head Tennis Coach in all areas of the operations of the tennis program.
 This will include, but not be limited to, the items listed in this job description.

-The term of this job description is from the beginning of August until the end of May, or the academic year as outlined by William Woods University.
+The term of this job description is during the academic year as outlined by William Woods University.
 However, room and tuition continue year-round.

 Essential Duties and Responsibilities:

 - Assist in player development, training, and recruitment.

 - Selected individual must have an advanced understanding of the game of tennis; preferably a background in collegiate athletics.